GESTRA-AG/msb-1-configurator/README.md

 The executables do not require python to be installed on the host maschine in order to run.

 However, if you run the script [msb-ug6x-conf.py](https://github.com/GESTRA-AG/msb-1-configurator/blob/main/downlink-transmission/local-server/UG6x-Milesight-Gateway/msb-ug6x-conf.py) directly, you need to install at least the **httpx** package and all sub-dependencies.
-This command will do it for you: **python -m pip install httpx**
+This command will do this for you: **python -m pip install httpx**

-To run the script [gen-exe.py](https://github.com/GESTRA-AG/msb-1-configurator/blob/main/downlink-transmission/local-server/UG6x-Milesight-Gateway/gen-exe.py) in order to generate another executable, you need to install at least the **pyinstaller** package and all sub-dependencies as well as all dependencies of the app itself (means also **httpx** and all sub-dependencies of those).
+To run the script [gen-exe.py](https://github.com/GESTRA-AG/msb-1-configurator/blob/main/downlink-transmission/local-server/UG6x-Milesight-Gateway/gen-exe.py) in order to generate another executable, you need to install at least the **pyinstaller** package and all sub-dependencies as well as all dependencies and sub-dependencies of the app itself (means also **httpx** and all sub-dependencies of those).
 This command will do it for you: **python -m pip install httpx pyinstaller**

-To install exact the same dependency versions as this was implemented with, you can use the [requirements.txt](https://github.com/GESTRA-AG/msb-1-configurator/blob/main/downlink-transmission/local-server/UG6x-Milesight-Gateway/requirements.txt) file in combination with following pip-command:
+To install exact the same dependency versions as this was implemented with (tested compability), you can use the [requirements.txt](https://github.com/GESTRA-AG/msb-1-configurator/blob/main/downlink-transmission/local-server/UG6x-Milesight-Gateway/requirements.txt) file in combination with following pip-command:
 **python -m pip install -r requirements.txt**

 ##### Usefull links